saraperrayy/reading-notes/Learning-Markdown.md

 ### Lists

 There are numerous ways to create lists using Markdown.
+Lists can be divided into two categories: ordered and unordered, which each have several ways to create.

 #### Ordered